 In 2016 she visited Karkow as part of a printmaker’s cultural exchange hosted by professors at Jan Matejko Academy of Fine Arts.
 In 2018 she was invited to exhibit prints at Krakow's International Print Triennial.
 She has studied etching at Studio Camnitzer outside of Lucca, Italy and has returned there several times for residencies.
 In 2013, she completed a summer residency at Full Tilt Print Studio and was a visiting artist at Wheaton College in 2013.

-Her work is seen regularly throughout New England in regional art museums and college/university art galleries.
-Her work has been selected for exhibit by curators from the MFA, the ICA, and the Chicago Institute of Art, as well as by artists, professors, and gallery owners.
-A print is in the Boston Public Library’s collection of prints.
+Her work is seen regularly throughout New England in regional art museums and college/university art galleries, selected for exhibit by curators from the MFA, the ICA, and the Chicago Institute of Art, as well as by artists, professors, and gallery owners.
+Her prints are in the Boston Public Library’s collection of prints as well as university print portfolios in Poland and Brazil.

 She served as president of the Monotype Guild of New England, a national organization exhibiting unique prints, from 2008-2010 and currently serves as treasurer and executive board member of the Boston Printmakers, a 70 year old North American print organization.
 She is a juried artist member of the National Association of Women Artists, the Boston Printmakers, the Cambridge Art Association, and the South Shore Art Center.